 In the event of a "change of control" of HP, as defined in the Amended 2004 Plan and determined by the Board or a committee of the Board, the treatment of the award will depend on whether the awards are assumed, substituted or otherwise continued.
-Generally, in the event the awards are assumed, substituted or otherwise continued by the successor corporation, and the participant's employment is terminated without cause (as defined in the Amended 2004 Plan or as otherwise defined in the applicable award) within 24 months following the change in control, awards that are not subject to performance-based vesting will fully est and become fully exercisable, as applicable, and for awards that are subject to performance-based vesting, the awards will vest either at 100% of target level (if the termination occurs prior to the completion of the performance period) or based on actual attainment (if the termination occurs after the completion of the performance period).
+Generally, in the event the awards are assumed, substituted or otherwise continued by the successor corporation, and the participant's employment is terminated without cause (as defined in the Amended 2004 Plan or as otherwise defined in the applicable award) within 24 months following the change in control, awards that are not subject to performance-based vesting will fully vest and become fully exercisable, as applicable, and for awards that are subject to performance-based vesting, the awards will vest either at 100% of target level (if the termination occurs prior to the completion of the performance period) or based on actual attainment (if the termination occurs after the completion of the performance period).
 The vesting, settlement and exercise of such awards, as applicable, will occur in accordance with the timing provided in the Amended 2004 Plan.
-If the awards are not assumed, awards will vest as follows and will generally be replaced with a right to receive a cash payment (or other property) equal to the amount the participants would have received had the awards been exercised or settled, as applicable: awards that are not based on performance-based vesting will fully vest and become fully exercisable, as applicable, and for awards that are subject to performance-based vesting, the awards will vest either at 100% of target level (if the change in control occurs prior to the completion of the performance based or settled, as applicable: awards that are not based on performance-based vesting will fully vest and become fully exercisable, as applicable, and for awards that are subject to performance-based vesting, the awards will vest either at 100% of target level (if the change in control occurs after the completion of the performance period).
+If the awards are not assumed, awards will vest as follows and will generally be replaced with a right to receive a cash payment (or other property) equal to the amount the participants would have received had the awards been exercised or settled, as applicable: awards that are not based on performance-based vesting will fully vest and become fully exercisable, as applicable, and for awards that are subject to performance-based vesting, the awards will vest either at 100% of target level (if the change in control occurs prior to the completion of the performance period) or based on actual attainment (if the change in control occurs after the completion of the performance period).